jamieweb/results-whitelist/README.md

-# Google Search Results + Reddit Links Site Whitelist
+# Google Search Results + Reddit Links + Hacker News Site Whitelist
-A Chrome extension that highlights site links on Google/Reddit that have been whitelisted by the user.
+A Chrome extension that highlights site links on Google/Reddit/Hacker News that have been whitelisted by the user.

 Designed to be an anti-typosquatting/anti-phishing tool and to highlight known trusted sites.